 Supernova: “an astronomical event that occurs during the last stellar evolutionary stages of a massive star's life, whose dramatic and catastrophic destruction is marked by one final titanic explosion.
 This causes the sudden appearance of a "new" bright star, before slowly fading from sight.”
 Charles Armstrong

-Moving image work intended to raise awareness of bereavement by suicide as well as the rise of female suicide.
+Moving image work intended to raise awareness of bereavement by suicide.

 Contains support references.
 Share with care.

 30th June 2019: Kensington & Chelsea Art Weekend 2019, RPS 100 Heroines Hub, The Old Telephone Exchange, Mallard Street.
 Screening & “in conversation” with Jennie Ricketts, RPS Trustee.
 Free entry.

 The work provides scope for interdiciplinary approaches and activities.

 All enquiries to: firstname.lastname@example.org (Ref: SuperNova)

 Orions_Head: NASA/JPL-Caltech/ Laboratorio de AstrofÃsica Espacial y FÃsica Fundamental